- 1 cup of flour

 Sift into a bowl the flour, baking powder, and a pinch of salt, make sure when you sift it, that it’s right airy.
 Cut in the butter, then rub it and the flour mixture until it looks like breadcrumbs do.
 After that, stir in the sugar.
 Now, add the milk and mix it until it’s a light dough.

 Put the dough on a flat counter and gently knead it, not too much, don’t overwork it.
 Now, roll it to about 2 inches thick.

 Take a small cup and cut out the scones into circles.
 You can keep re-rolling the dough so you can get the most of it.
 Put them on a greased cookie tin, and in a separate bowl mix one egg and a drop of milk or cream together, then take a brush or something like that, and spread the milk and egg mix lightly over the scones.
 This will add a nice brown color and taste to them.

 Bake for 7 to 10 minutes or until they’re lightly golden brown.

-Sit down, pour yourself up a cuppa tea, and have a feed.
+Sit down, pour yourself up a cup of tea, and have a feed.
 They’re grand with butter or some molasses, or jam and creme.